-Inpatient hospital care (cont'd)

-- Blood including storage and administration.
-Coverage of whole blood, packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used. - Physician services
+Services that are covered for you What you must pay when you get these services Inpatient hospital care (cont'd) Blood - including storage and administration.
+Coverage of whole blood, packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used.
+Physician services If you get authorized inpatient care at an out-of- network hospital after your emergency condition is stabilized, your cost is the cost- sharing you would pay at a network hospital.
 Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
-TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.

-† Transplants are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
+This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are- You-an-Inpatient-or-Outpatient.pdf or by calling 1-800- MEDICARE (1-800-633-4227).
+TTY users call 1-877-486- 2048.
+You can call these numbers for free, 24 hours a day, 7 days a week. † Transplants are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.